Big Tech Platform Acquisitions of Start-ups and Venture Capital Funding for Innovation

-Keywords: kill zone, platform, big tech, venture capital, start-up
+Keywords: digital platform, big tech, venture capital, start-up, innovation funding, kill zones

 JEL Classification: G11, G24, G32, G34, L41, L44